 I’ll preface by saying, because of my EMDR therapy, I’ve been lucky to get 4 to 5 hours of sleep a night because of nightmares and just plain insomnia.

 Because my psychiatrist told me that I might experience more insomnia, I’ve been trying everything in my power to be proactive when it comes to getting enough meaningful rest and sleep.
 This might mean I may have to find new ways of winding down or at least new ways to let myself feel sleepy when I need to be.

-I have to admit, I’ve been using my bed as more of an office in 2020 due to work from home standards, even though I worked from home prior to the pandemic.
+I have to admit, I’ve been using my bed as more of an office due to work-from-home standards, even though I worked from home prior to the pandemic.

 I am often far too guilty of plopping down on my bed, sitting up against my headboard with terrible posture.
 I knew this is one of the things I needed to correct immediately before anything else when I got serious with my sleep issues last year.